cea-hpc/mpc/docker/README.md

 MPC Docker Image Module
 =======================

-This module will help users and developers to build a ready-to-compile containers for the MPC framework.
+This module will help users and developers to build ready-to-compile containers for the MPC framework.
 By running one of the prepared images, you will be able to create an installation for MPC.
 We won't do it for you because it is not an easy thing for a container to be run with different commands.
 So, a